aOdoom/preterm-birth-analysis/README.md

 ## Conclusion

 Maternal and paternal education were independent predictors of preterm birth, with paternal education showing an association similar to maternal education.
 These findings suggest that research should also incorporate paternal factors as potential predictors.
-While the analysis cannot establish causation, it highlights parental education as a marker of preterm birth risk that denotes further study with additional socioeconomic variables.
+While the analysis cannot establish causation, it highlights parental education as a marker of preterm birth risk.
+In the future, further study with additional socioeconomic variables can help strengthen these analyses.

 ## Tools Used